bluevacationpt2/10MBy/README.md

 Easily compress videos and audio to fit under just 10MB from the context menu in Windows.

 > ⚠️ This project is currently in alpha.
-Expect things to be broken.

-> The current compression method is somewhat slow.
-A faster rewritten version will be released in 1.0
+Please report any issues.

 ## Install
 Download the latest setup file from [releases](https://github.com/bluevacation/10MBy/releases).